ArnavMotwani/Shortcuts/README.md

-# Shortcuts - depreciate (shortcuts are now released on [my site](https://sites.google.com/view/arnavmotwani/shortcuts))
+# Shortcuts - depreciated (shortcuts are now released on [my site](https://sites.google.com/view/arnavmotwani/shortcuts))
 A collection of shortcuts by Me

 ## Introduction